-We are going to ask the psychophysical question: How well can one discriminate a slight change in intensity of a spot of light given that from trial to trial the number of photons landing in the eye (or transduced by the retina) is not consistently the same?
+We are going to ask the psychophysical question: How well can a person discriminate a slight change in intensity (e.g. $S_H$ + N vs. $S_L$ + N') of a spot of light given that from trial to trial the number of photons landing in the eye, I, is not consistently the same?
+(We'll see too that human ability isn't just limited by the physics, but also by physiological factors.)
 This is the problem of intensity discrimination, and we'll develop a model to account for human discrimination thresholds given variability.
 Intensity discrimination can be viewed as an "inverse" inference problem--the dashed line in the above figure (Is S' = "high" or "low"?.
 We'll see how photon fluctuations fundamentally limit human discrimination thresholds (also called difference thresholds).